Catel/Catel.Docs/src/vnext/catel-mvvm/behaviors-triggers/double-click-to-command.md

 # DoubleClickToCommand

 Lots of times, a developer needs to handle a double click event.
-However, somehow the Silverlight team thought that double click had no priority at all.
-Luckily, Catel offers the solution by providing the DoubleClickToCommand trigger.
 This trigger allows a developer to track a double click on any FrameworkElement and respond to that using a command.

 1) Add the following XML namespaces: